damiangarayalde/_challenge_v0/README.md

 -------
 How to run this?

 1- clone the repo

-2- follow the steps described in stuff_to_be_run file 3- Test the Airflow DAG by hand (check that i commented the flight status filter as sometimes there are no flights under such condition)
+2- follow the steps described in stuff_to_be_run file

+3- Copy the dags of the root to the dag folder, Test the Airflow DAG by hand (check that i commented the flight status filter as sometimes there are no flights under such condition)

 4- Use the notebook called 'fligoo_output_test.ipynb' to test the results

 Stuff i still didnt manage to get:
+- when i migrated to this version i cant get for airflow server to be accessible on the web browser
 - how to create the table on startup of the docker image, i think it must have to do with the init-db.sql
 - configure the DAG to run automatically in a periodic fashion
 - add checks and error handling